i-MSCP/phpmyadmin/doc/config.rst

     :type: string
     :default: ``'index.php'``

-    Enter :term:`URL` where logo in the
-    navigation panel will point to.
+    Enter :term:`URL` where logo in the navigation panel will point to.
     For use especially with self made theme which changes this.
+    For external :term:`URL`s, you should include URL scheme as well.

 .. config:option:: $cfg['NavigationLogoLinkWindow']